FrankBijnen/ExifToolGui/Docs/ReadMe for Users.txt

   Redesigned the Workspace manager, to support this new feature.
 - Exporting, importing setting has been revised.
 Allowing to save a selection of settings to export and import.

+Changed with version 6.3.9
+- Scrolling of the Metadata panel changed.
+It now works the same as the File list.
+- Last selected tab of the Metadata panel is saved and restored.
+- Added computing a Hash of selected files in the filelist and Workspace.
+Added menu item in Various to create Hash files.
+- Added support for displaying and editing regions in the preview.

 Frank